chris-warner-II/Cell_Assembly_Codebase/README.md

 # Cell Assembly Codebase

 Welcome.
 This code repo contains the 2nd half of my thesis work.
 Most of the development was done in Python with raw data receiving and preprocessing done in matlab.
 Raw data was provided by experimental collaborators in mat files.
-Additionally, some bash scripting to interface with a computer cluster using sbatch.
+Raw data consisted of input stimulus videos (white noise and natural movie) as well as cell id's and spike times provided in matlab structures.
+In matlab, we computed receptive fields (using STRFlab) and converted data formats to transfer spike times over to python.
+In python, we did the vast majority of the development - including synthetic model generation, data synthesis, model training, inference and model analysis and comparison.
+In order to speed up development, we parallelized the search over model hyperparameters by sbatch scripting and submitting python jobs to a computer cluster.

 The paper stemming from this work, entitled "A probabilistic latent variable model to detect noisy patterns in binary data", can be found at arxiv.org/xyz

 	- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -